paladp/cs203-S2019-assessment/README.md

 This assessment sheet was created through the combined work of many students.
-The goal of this assessment sheet is to provide both the instructor and the class with a way to track progress with regard to skills related to software engineering.
+The goal of this assessment sheet is to provide both the instructor and the class with a way to track the progress of skills related to software engineering.
 The Assessment Sheet is divided into technical and professional sections.
 The technical section contains these subsections: